 Is Maggi seasoning sauce gluten free?

 Maggi seasoning sauce is well-loved around the world.
-Maggi tailors its seasoning sauces to fit for many different markets globally, so there are many variations.
-We’ll break down each variety here to determine which may be gluten free.
+Maggi tailors its seasoning sauces to fit within many different markets globally, so there are tons of variations.
+We’ll break down each variety by country, to help pinpoint each country’s unique flavor and determine which may be gluten free.

 maggi